 THOUSANDS OF CALIFORNIANS REPORT SEXUAL HARASSMENT EACH YEAR WITH THE HELP OF LAWYERS LIKE DEVIN COYLE LAW.

-You do not have to tolerate sexual harassment in the workplace.
-Even the most subtle sexual advances, gestures or comments can be extremely offensive and uncomfortable to deal with.
-The sexual harassment lawyers at Devin Coyle Law can help you put a stop to the behavior and prevent it from occurring in the future.
+Sexual advances, gestures or comments in the workplace are despicable.
+Devin Coyle Law can help you put a stop to the behavior and prevent it from occurring in the future.

-- DO tell the person doing the harassment to stop.
+- Tell the person doing the harassment to stop.

-- DO seek medical or psychological help when needed.
+- Seek medical or psychological help when needed.

-- DO realize that retaliation is illegal, even if the harassment stops.
+- Realize that retaliation is illegal, even if the harassment stops.

-- DO file an administrative charge before the deadline (try to talk with an attorney first)
+- File an administrative charge before the deadline (try to talk with an attorney first)

 - DO NOT let your employer or landlord tell you that you don't have a case.